abderrahmaneMustapha/slider/README.md

 The two examples below shows how to use the slider component in both ways:
 ### 1- Local component
-First you just need to import the slider component, and then define your steps inside of and dont forget to give it a name, because name is a required prop.
+First you just need to import the slider component, and then define your steps inside of and it dont forget to give it a name, because name is a required prop.

 ```html
 <template>